 - The system must report the use of the Crypto Code to a centralized information database.

-These are significant challenges, but meeting them is a simple enough matter of getting the right equipment and implementing the right processes.
+These are more than the usual requirements for serialization, but meeting them is a simple enough matter requiring only a few alterations to existing processes.
 For the most part, existing production lines will need to make some changes – but the nature of those changes depends on the manufacturer's decision.

 Requesting and Handling Crypto Codes